Dichill/drx-smticket/README.md

     #print(article['title'])
     #print(article)

+# Gets all of them in an organized manner.
 for article in FetchMovieResults():
     for x in range(0, int(article['results'])):
         print(article['title'][x] + " | " + article['date'][x] + " | " + article['location'][x] + " | " + article['link'][x] + "\n")